 Note that you should not delete any closing php tags (?>) from this file, only empty lines at the bottom.

-Of course, refresh your site to see if your issue is fixed.
+Of course, refresh your site to confirm that your WordPress white screen of death issue is fixed.

 Fix or download a fresh copy of a file you recently edited